Cons: No functionality without your smartphone, large and heavy device

-Non-emergency services on the Bivy and App include two-way messaging, weather forecasts, and tracking services.
-All are coordinated through the app, and all depend more on the function of the Iridium network than on anything about the Bivy hardware or software.
+Non-emergency services on the Bivystick include two-way messaging, weather forecasts, and tracking services.
+All are coordinated through the app, and all depend more on the function of the Iridium network than on hardware or software specific to the Bivy.
 The network's function is influenced by your location, the terrain, and satellite timing issues.

 There are a few universal truths that affect the signal coverage of any emergency location device.
 First, and most importantly, all satellite communications are subject to the same inherent issues.
 Your device needs to have a clear view of the sky.
 Buildings, trees, cliffs, and steep valley walls all impede signal transmission.
 This is true for all the devices we tested.

 Secondly, a growing number of devices are using the same satellite networks.
-Many options now, including the BivyStick all use the Iridium network.
+Many options now, including the Bivystick, all use the Iridium network.
 Our testing shows no statistically significant difference between the signal coverage of these Iridium-enabled devices.
-The Iridium network is definitely better than the GlobalStar network that some other devices use.
-This difference is even more important if you plan to visit the most remote corners of the globe.
+However, the Iridium network is definitely better than the GlobalStar network that some other devices use.
+This difference is even more critical if you plan to visit the most remote corners of the globe.
 If your travels are limited to low or mid-latitude terrestrial venues, you will notice little real difference between GlobalStar and Iridium.
 In short, the network your device uses affects signal coverage more than the devices themselves.
 The Bivy's signal coverage is as good as it gets.

 Ease of Use

 Modern electronics users have high standards.
 We like slick apps and fast processing.
-The Bivy is good enough.
-Other apps are a little simpler to set up than the Bivy and its App.
+The Bivy is good enough, though other apps are a little simpler to set up.
 Still, we got the Bivy working in mere minutes.
 Once you configure it, it's easy to use, as long as you consider and plan for inherent satellite communication issues.